Mikes987/parameters_cfrp_simulation/README.md

 Mechanical testing in shear direction do not show linear but non linear mechanical behavior, i.e. it is not only necessary to find a mathematical equation for temperaturedependent shear strength and shear modulus but obtain non linear behavior during simulation.
 CompDam_DGD handles this nonlinear behavior in quasi static simulation by using the Ramberg Osgood equation.
 This equation uses two parameter.
 For further information e.g. visit [wikipedia](https://en.wikipedia.org/wiki/Ramberg%E2%80%93Osgood_relationship).

+In order to evaluate the Ramberg Osgood Parameters, two scripts were written in Python.
+- In ´´´code-test´´´